Our Team

 Kayla, AA, CRMT

-Associates Art, Usui/Holy Fire III Reiki Master, Certified Reiki Master Teacher and Shamanic Healer with over 10 years of experience.
+Associates Art, Usui/Holy Fire III Reiki Master, Certified Reiki Master Teacher, Shamanic Healer with over 10 years of experience.

 My journey as an energy healer and intuitive began many years ago during childhood.
 From the age of twelve I was mentored by animal communicator and shamanic healer Rebecca Moravec.
 This foundation of acceptance and guidance from an early age that helped me to understand and honor the intuitive gifts in both myself and others.
 In the years following Rebecca's mentoring, I received my Usui/Holy Fire Reiki III Master Teacher certification from Erin Ryan of Crystal Lake Reiki, as well as training extensively in shamanic journeying and soul retrieval with Nicole Perez of Thunderhorse Healing.